Service Review

 Limitations to know

-• Common names return a long result list that requires manual filtering
+• Common names return a long result list that requires manual filtering, but this can be avoided if you know the city they live in or their age

-• Pricing fluctuates; confirm the current rate before subscribing
+• Addtional cost for things like reverse phone lookup; confirm the current packages before subscribing

 How a TruthFinder search works